EzioSweet/xai-proxy/README.md

-OpenAI proxy on Cloudflare Worker and Vercel Edge.
+XAI proxy on Cloudflare Worker and Vercel Edge.

 If you are close to Hong Kong, it's better to deploy on Vercel.
-Since Cloudflare will use Hong Kong which is not a supported region for OpenAI API.
+Since Cloudflare will use Hong Kong which is not a supported region for XAIAI API.

 To deploy on Vercel: